Rain Barrels: A Simple Way to Save Water and Money

 Curious about how to use all this season’s rain and snow to your advantage?
 Here’s a look at how rain barrels work, and the potential savings.

 How Rain Barrels Help You Save Money

-Setting up rain barrels allows you to collect and store water from your gutters and roof.
-While you won’t want to drink it, you can use the collected water in your garden, or to wash your car or exterior home surfaces.
+Rain barrels allow you to collect and store water from your gutters and roof.
+While you won’t want to drink it, you can use the collected water in your garden or wash your car or exterior home surfaces.

 How Much Can You Save Using Rain Barrels?